VET IN SCHOOLS (VETIS)

 VET is learning which is directly related to work.
 Nationally recognised qualifications are developed by industry to give people the knowledge and skills they need to work in a particular job.

-VETiS qualifications can be undertaken in years 10, 11 and 12, and can count towards their Senior Certificate of Education.
+VETiS qualifications can be undertaken in years 10, 11 and 12, and can count towards their Senior Certificate of Education (as above).
+Our qualifications are designed to:

 - Run to fit within school timetable